Some children have breath-holding spells. This is an involuntary stop in breathing that is not in the child's control.

 - After the spell, try to be calm.
 Avoid giving too much attention to the child, as this can reinforce the behaviors that led to the spell.

-- Avoid situations that cause a child's temper tantrums.
+- Avoid situations that cause your child's temper tantrums.
 This can help reduce the number of spells.

 - Ignore breath-holding spells that do not cause your child to faint.
 Ignore the spell in the same way you ignore temper tantrums.

 Most children outgrow breath-holding spells by the time they are 4 to 8 years old.

 Children who have a seizure during a breath-holding spell are not at higher risk for having seizures otherwise.

 When to Contact a Medical Professional